What are the best energy-efficient heaters for your home?

 Whether you’re looking to cut down on your running costs, or improve your home’s energy efficiency, the right heater is out there for you.

 Do I need a standalone heater?

 There’s more than one way to heat a room.
-Whichever one you choose, a standalone heater can help you cut down your running costs and make your home more efficient – but only if you’re being smart.
+Whichever one you choose, a standalone heater can help you cut down your running costs and make your home more energy-efficient – but only if you’re using it in the right way.

-Powering individual heaters alongside your central heating system is a surefire way to end up paying big bills.
+For example, powering individual heaters alongside your central heating system is likely to result in bigger bills.
 It can also massively increase your carbon footprint.

-But if you’re in one of the following situations, an energy-efficient heater could well be a bright idea:
+But if you’re in one of the following situations, an energy-efficient heater could well be a good idea:

-- You want to heat a space that doesn’t have central heating (like your garage, or an outhouse)
+- You want to heat a space that doesn’t have central heating (like a garage, or an outhouse)

 - You want to heat one room at a time, with the central heating system turned off